You are currently viewing Gluten Free Holiday Emotions

 My Family Doesn't Care / My Family Doesn't Understand Gluten Free (is what I hear some say)

-I have heard some say that their family just doesn’t respect their diet.
+I have heard some people say that their family just doesn’t respect their diet.
 They don’t try to understand.
 They don’t try to accommodate.

 So what.